French Brewed IPA: The Best French India Pale Ales to Try Right Now

 - Mouthfeel: Medium-bodied, which feels just right for an IPA.

-When I’m looking for something a bit lighter but still packed with hop flavor, I often reach for a session IPA.
-La Parisienne’s take on this style is pretty solid.
-It manages to deliver those hoppy notes I love without being too heavy, making it a great choice for an afternoon sipper or when I don’t want a full-blown IPA experience.
+When I’m trying to find something a bit lighter but still jammed full of hop flavor, I usually grab a session IPA.
+La Parisienne’s version of this style is pretty solid, to be honest.
+It manages to bring out those hoppy notes I like so much without turning into anything too heavy, which is really nice.
+So it ends up being a great pick for an afternoon sipper, or when I don’t want the whole full-blown IPA thing going on.

-It’s a beer that doesn’t demand your full attention but still offers a satisfying hop character.
-It’s approachable, which is a big plus for me when I’m not sure what I’m in the mood for.
-I find it pairs well with lighter fare, like salads or grilled chicken, but it’s also good on its own.
+It’s this beer that, honestly, doesn’t demand all of your attention at once yet somehow you still get a really pleasing hop character to it.
+It’s approachable, which is kind of a big plus for me when I’m not exactly sure what I’m craving at the moment, you know.
+I notice it goes great with lighter dishes, like salads or grilled chicken, but it’s also perfectly fine when you just have it by itself.

 Here’s what I generally look for in a good session IPA: